+- Penyajahan: Two days before Galungan marks a time of introspection for Balinese, and more prosaically, a time to make the Balinese cakes known as jaja.
 These colored cakes made of fried rice dough are used in offerings and are also eaten especially on Galungan.
 This time of the year finds a glut of jaja in every village market.

-The day after Galungan: Balinese visit their kinfolk and closest friends.
+- The Day After Galungan: Balinese visit their kinfolk and closest friends.

 Dance of the Barong

 During Galungan, a ceremony known as Ngelawang is performed in the villages.
-Ngelawang is an exorcism ceremony performed by a barong -- a divine protector in the form of a mythical beast.
+Ngelawang is an exorcism ceremony performed by a barong—a divine protector in the form of a mythical beast.

+The barong is invited into houses as he makes his way through the village.
 His presence is meant to restore the balance of good and evil in a house.
 The residents of the house will pray before the dancing barong, who will afterward give a piece of his fur as a keepsake.